 Joe was later arrested; he killed Beth’s protective father, leading to the death of the child, who died in the cold after she went out seeking help.

-Joe’s “cookie,” a simulation/digital copy of the real Joe, gets to be punished by living a thousand years per minute in a simulated world.
-Real Joe rots in jail.
+Joe’s “cookie,” a simulation/digital copy of the honest Joe, is punished by living a thousand years per minute in a simulated world.
+The actual Joe rots in jail.

 Why would the filmmakers do that to Joe?
-He was the villain in the movie, sad plot twist, but the punishment far outweighs the crime, in my opinion.
+He was the villain in the movie, a sad plot twist, but in my opinion, the punishment far outweighs the crime.

 That blocking tech and cookie tech in White Christmas is inhumane, and I find it disturbing because someone can choose to invent them.

 And if you think that such tech is far from happening.
-Think again because, according to an article by businessinsider.com, “prisoners could serve 1,000-year sentences in 8.5 hours In the future.” *pukes.
+Think again, because, according to an article by Business Insider, “prisoners could serve 1,000-year sentences in 8.5 hours in the future.” *pukes.

-Of all the episodes of Black Mirror and its incredible technologies, this particular “White Christmas” tech made me cringe.
+Of all the episodes of Black Mirror and its incredible technologies, this particular “White Christmas” tech made me uncomfortable.